codatio/codat-docs/docs/bank-feeds/setup.md

 :::tip Recap

-You have enabled Bank Feeds API, set up the relevant integrations, configured auth flow parameters, and noted the recommended webhook.
+You have enabled Bank Feeds, set up the relevant integrations, configured auth flow parameters, and noted the recommended webhook.
 This completes the initial setup of the product.

 Next, you will create a Codat [company](../terms/company), its [connection](../terms/connection), and a source bank account to build out the core infrastructure required to establish a bank feed.